idptools/goose/README.md

 ## Changes

 The section below logs changes to GOOSE.

+#### V0.2.5 - More SequenceOptimizer updates and a new colab notebook!
+(May 2026)
+* Bug fixes and improvements to the SequenceOptimizer
+* Added ability to constrain sequence fractions in the SequenceOptimizer without having to add a property.
+* Launched a new Colab Notebook for making sequences with specific homotypic / heterotypic interactions -> https://colab.research.google.com/drive/1aJajo1IK66ApFSMwCCBumCZixlfshw7A?usp=sharing

 #### V0.2.4 and V0.2.5 - More SequenceOptimzier updates!
 (October 2025)
 * Bug fixes in SequenceOptimizer